osmandapp/docs/content/osmand/map/vector-maps.md

 ## Contour Lines

-Contour lines are represented as vector maps that as displayed as elevation lines.
+Contour lines are represented as vector maps that are displayed as elevation lines.
 You need to enable [Contour lines Plugin](/osmand/plugins/contour-lines), download the data for your region and configure the display.
 Feature is not enabled by default and need to be [purchased first](/osmand/purchases).

-Contour lines are available for all map styles and modes.
-Configuring the display options for Contour lines -
+Contour lines are available for all map styles and modes and could be configured via [Contour lines Menu](/osmand/plugins/contour-lines#contour-lines-settings).

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_map %} → {% data variables.android-values.index_srtm_ele %}